 The South Carolina Real Estate Commission has created a sample disclosure form that lays out all of this information.
 You must answer "Yes," "No," or "No Representation" to each question.

 If you answer "Yes," you are encouraged to explain further, perhaps by attaching an additional page or report.
 If you answer "No Representation," remember that this could act as a red flag to buyers.
-Even one who makes an offer will likely take a close look at that particular aspect of the home, most likely by hiring a professional home inspector, before the closing.
+Even one who makes an offer will likely take a close look at that particular aspect of the home, most likely by hiring an inspector, before the closing.

 You must also be proactive when considering whether to enter any information in the various "other" clauses on the form, for example "other land use restrictions" and "other appliances."
 These are a clear indication that (per the statute) you are not meant to hide behind any failure of the form to ask the precise question that applies to your property, but are expected to tell prospective buyers about any and all material defects.